iguessthislldo/opendds-devguide-converter/devguide/xtypes.rst

 Applies To: struct or union type declarations

-The @nested annotation marks a type that will always be contained within another.
+The ``@`` nested annotation marks a type that will always be contained within another.
 This can be used to prevent a type from being used as a topic.
 One reason to do so is to reduce the amount of code generated for that type.